a-ludi/dentist/index.md

 guide which config parameters influence the number of jobs and how much resources they consume.

-- `max_threads`: Sets the maximum number of threads/cores a single job may use.
-A single-threaded job will always allocate a single core but thread-parallel steps, e.g. the sequence alignments, will use up to `max_threads` if snakemake has been provided enough cores via `--cores`.
+- `threads_per_process`: Sets the maximum number of threads/cores a single job may use.
+A single-threaded job will always allocate a single core but thread-parallel steps, e.g. the sequence alignments, will use up to `threads_per_process` if snakemake has been provided enough cores via `--cores`.
 - `-s<block_size:uint>`: The assembly and reads FAST/A files are converted into Dazzler DBs.
 These DBs store the sequence in a 2-bit encoding and have additional features like tracks (similar to BED files).
 Also they are split